sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 Of course, here we're doing a fairly simple product operation, but anonymous functions can be extremely handy when we want to apply more complex operations to variables.

 ## 8. Blocks
 Blocks in Scala are a scope-delimitation mechanism to group multiple expressions or statements together.
-They are declared using curly brackets `{}`, and serve several purposes, including scoping and variable visibility; when we're defining variables, there is a dedicated namespace provided by the scala compiler.
+They are declared using curly brackets `{}` and serve several purposes, including scoping and variable visibility; when we're defining variables, the Scala compiler provides a dedicated namespace.

 If we recall, variables in Scala are immutable, meaning we need to get creative with naming conventions if we're working with extensive programs.
-What blocks allow us to do, is to create a restricted namespace, where we can use variable names that were used outside the block, without any problem:
+What blocks allow us to do, is to create a restricted namespace, where we can use variable names that were used outside the block without any problem:

 ##### **Code**
 ```Scala